-In an epic turn of events, Rome finds herself deep in 449 BCE.
+Rome is still in the depths in 449 BCE, but there’s been an epic turn of events.
 Appius Claudius may be dead, but what happens next?
 We’re here to find out!
 Importantly, some of our key players in the plebeian set find themselves upgraded to the status of tribune of the plebs.

 Episode 119 – The Triumphant Return of the Consulship

 It’s not just Appius Claudius who finds himself in trouble after the end of the decemvirate.
 Spurius Oppius, another decemvir also finds himself in a spot of bother.